Money in the Bank ladder match: June–November

-In February 2010, WWE announced that "Money in the Bank" would be the title to their July 18 pay-per-view event at the Sprint Center in Kansas City, Missouri.
+In February 2010, WWE announced that "Money in the Bank" would be the title to their July 19 pay-per-view event at the Sprint Center in Kansas City, Missouri.
 The event included two Money in the Bank ladder matches, one for each brand.
 Unlike previous iterations of the match, the winners could only challenge for their own brand's World Championship.
 All eight competitors for the Raw brand's match were announced on the June 28 episode of Raw by guest host Rob Zombie.
 The eight competitors were Randy Orton, The Miz, R-Truth, Chris Jericho, Evan Bourne, Ted DiBiase, John Morrison and Edge.
 On the July 5th episode of Raw, R-Truth was involved in an injury storyline with The Miz and was subsequently removed from the match and replaced by Mark Henry.
 Two days later, WWE announced six of the competitors for the SmackDown brand's match through its official website: Matt Hardy, Kane, Cody Rhodes, Christian, Kofi Kingston and Big Show.
 On the July 9 episode of SmackDown, Drew McIntyre and Dolph Ziggler both competed in qualifying matches and were added to the match.

-At the PPV, Kane won the SmackDown Money in the Bank match.
+At Money in the Bank, Kane won the SmackDown Money in the Bank ladder match.
 Kane later cashed it in the same night by defeating Rey Mysterio to win the World Heavyweight Championship.
 He also became the quickest man to cash in the briefcase.
 For Raw, The Miz won that brand's Money in the Bank contract.
-After a couple of aborted attempts (which due to the bell not sounding to start the matches, allowed Miz to keep the briefcase on each occasion), Miz finally cashed in his title opportunity on the November 22, 2010 episode of Raw, immediately after Randy Orton successfully retained the WWE Championship against Wade Barrett in which The Nexus attacked Orton before the match and injured his right leg.
-Miz defeated Orton to win his first WWE Championship.
+After a couple of aborted attempts (which due to the bell not sounding to start the matches, allowed The Miz to keep the briefcase on each occasion), The Miz finally cashed in his title opportunity on the November 22, 2010 episode of Raw, immediately after Randy Orton successfully retained the WWE Championship against Wade Barrett in which The Nexus attacked Orton before the match and injured his right leg.
+The Miz defeated Orton to win his first WWE Championship.